Nilegfx/code-standard/css/README.md

 .success {color: #468847;}
 ```

-* Place closing bracket of declaration block on its own line
+* Place opening bracket of declaration block in the same line with the declaration and place the closing bracket of declaration block on its own "separate" line

 ```css
 /*recommended*/